mebur56/Freight-Frontend/README.md

 This is a sample project build on React buildin on Webpack with Typescript,

-This Project is the fronend application, his counterpart is needed to be fully functional.
+This Project is the frontend application, his counterpart is needed to be fully functional.
 See [Freight](https://github.com/mebur56/Freight)

 ## Getting Started